thebillkidy/Blog/_drafts/2018-09-01-lessons-learned-after-1-year-at-microsoft.md

 * If you spot a problem, automate it!
   * Automatic Twitter discovery for uses @ certain company
   * Following people on Twitter through Lists in Tweetdeck
+* Don't move one big rock, move several smaller rocks at the same time